-Bitcoin is unique in a sense that this is the first digital currency that is not issued by a centralized governing body.
+Bitcoin is unique in the sense that this is the first digital currency that is not issued by a centralized governing body.
 As mentioned above, Bitcoin is rarer than gold because of its finite supply.
 On top of that, the flagship currency offers more flexibility and privacy than modern banking systems.

 Where does Bitcoin get its value?
 Once we have already figured out that Bitcoin does have value, it is essential to figure out what exactly determined it.
-It is worth mentioning that Bitcoin value shouldn’t be confused with Bitcoin price (the momentary cost of the currency).
+It is worth mentioning that Bitcoin value shouldn’t be confused with the Bitcoin price (the momentary cost of the currency).
 Bitcoin value can be:

 scientific (Bitcoin’s creator Satoshi Nakamoto has managed to solve the double-spending problem),